razr22/SimplePrimeCalculator/README.md

-# SimplePrimeCalculator
+# Simple Prime Calculator (Python)
-Basic implementation of the Sieve of Eratosthenes to search for and compute prime values
+Basic implementation of the Sieve of Eratosthenes to search for and compute prime values.